 - Tours adapted in Braille for the blind and visually impaired are available upon request.

 - The Abbey is also adapted with a hearing loop system for the hearing impaired.

 - It is possible to enter with a baby stroller and they even offer a route designed for the little ones (in English).

 - You can have a quick snack and a coffee in their 'Kiosk' or have lunch or even dinner in their 'Cellarium Café and Terrace'.

 Take the opportunity to get to know Abbey's surroundings: the River Thames and the London Eye.

 Other points of interest in the vicinity of Westminster Abbey

-Also take the opportunity to see the London skyline from the heights of the highest Ferris wheel in Europe, the London Eye, less than a half-mile from Westminster Abbey, or to visit centuries of the best British art at the renowned Tate Britain Museum, less than a kilometer away from the Abbey.
+Also take the opportunity to see the London skyline from the heights of the highest Ferris wheel in Europe, the London Eye, less than 700 meters from Westminster Abbey, or to explore centuries of the best British art in the renowned Tate Britain Museum, less than a kilometer away from the Abbey.
 Here is the guide I wrote about London Eye Tickets.

 Frequently asked questions